 - Occupational Therapy

 Occupational Therapy is available to children who demonstrate delays with gross motor skills, fine motor skills, visual-motor skills, as well as decreased coordination skills, poor handwriting, and sensory processing difficulties.
 Students are evaluated by our board certified occupational therapist.
-Families and teaches are then provided with recommendations and goals.
+Families and teachers are then provided with recommendations and goals.
 Individual treatment sessions occur during the regular school day, focusing on improving the child’s development.

 - Academic Coaching